Delhi Half Marathon: Course

 The course starts in the Nehru Stadium, although this was temporarily moved to the grounds of the Secretariat Building while the stadium was under renovation for the 2010 Commonwealth Games.
 The race is largely flat and has delivered fast winning times in its short history, with men producing a number of sub-one hour times and women recording times under 1:08:00.

 Sponsor

+The current title sponsor is Vedanta who signed up in 2022 for 5 years till 2027.
 The race was sponsored Hutchison Essar for its first two races, and the company sponsored the event as Vodafone Essar in 2007 following a takeover.
-Rival communications company Airtel holds the sponsor role since 2008.
+Rival communications company Airtel held the sponsor role since 2008 to 2020.

 Prize

 The half marathon is the elite runner race, while the Great Delhi Run attracts the majority of participants overall.
 The inaugural edition in 2005 had total prize money of US$310,000.
-The prize for the winners of the men's and women's race was $25,000 dollars in 2009 and $27,000 in 2015.
+The prize for the winners of the men's and women's race was $25,000 in 2009 and $27,000 in 2015.